drhurd/mcp_backgroundr

 Output is truncated to the most recent lines (configurable per request) to keep

 responses compact.
-You can poll get_task_status
+You can poll get_task_status until a task finishes.

-Example: Python Language Server (pylsp
+Example: Python Language Server (pylsp)

 Many LSP servers support TCP mode, which plays nicely with the background task